 On a Saturday morning, while Luke was cooking breakfast burritos for us, a house popped up on the market in our price range.
 I had just been viewing that neighborhood earlier in the week, thinking how amazing it would be to live there.
 And even better?
-The house that popped up was on the exact street as one of my longtime best friends who had a baby 3 months apart from Noah.
+The house that popped up was on the exact street as one of my longtime best friends who had a baby 3 months apart from little man.
 I was hopeful, but with the way the market is, tried hard to not get my hopes up.
 We immediately scheduled a tour for that afternoon, and for the first time, we both immediately absolutely loved it.
 We put our best offer on it, knowing we did everything we could and if God wanted us there, we would be.
 If He didn’t, we’d have peace knowing He had something else for us.

 Well, after 3 open houses and numerous offers placed on the house after ours, we got the house.
 You guys.
 I get to be neighbors with my best friend in a city I love and raise our babies next door who will get to be little besties too!
-And through all of the crazy house hunting, moving into our new home, and raising Noah throughout his first year, Luke finished his probationary year strong and is now officially a firefighter.
+And through all of the crazy house hunting, moving into our new home, and raising our little man throughout his first year, Luke finished his probationary year strong and is now officially a firefighter.
 I can’t say enough how proud I am of my husband, and how thankful I am to God.

 God opens doors and closes doors.
 God says yes and no. God takes situations that are really hard and works good out of them, far better than we could have imagined.
 I’m so grateful we serve a God who cares for us and loves us far more than we could ever imagine.
 Praise God.